Surfboardv2ray/telegram-spotbot/README.md

 * Install dependencies via `requirements.txt`.
 * Edit `tg-bot.py` and replace `YOUR_BOT_TOKEN` with your bot API Token.
 * Run the script and `/start` your Telegram bot.

+# Advanced
+* Current version of the bot only supports Spotify links.
+However, to use search the function, you're also gonna need `SPOTIFY_CLEINT_ID` and `SPOTIFY_CLIENT_SECRET`.
+* That's why we added the source code with search ability under `advanced` folder to keep the main code simple.
+* Steps:
+  * Create a spotify account, then [Create a Spotify App](https://developer.spotify.com/dashboard/create).
+  * Get your Spotify Client ID and Client Secret and put them in your Github Actions Secrets.
+  * Use the Github action workflow and python script inside the `advanced` directory.
+Make sure you've set `TELEGRAM_BOT_TOKEN` in your secrets as well.
+  * If running locally, you could simply hard-code the three environment variables right inside the python script.